Text And Data

 std.parse

-Allocation-free ASCII scanners and unsigned integer parsers.
+Allocation-free byte scanners and integer/bool parsers.

 Runnable today: